Article

 In response to these challenges, International SOS is launching a new AI capability within its risk management platform.

 This system integrates cutting-edge generative AI with the company's proprietary knowledge base, built from decades of verified intelligence and on-the-ground engagement.
-Unlike many AI tools that rely on a large dataset that includes unvetted open-source data, this AI draws exclusively from International SOS proprietary content that has been researched, verified and analysed by expert security professionals.
+Unlike many AI tools that rely on a large dataset that includes unvetted open-source data, this AI draws exclusively from International SOS proprietary content that has been researched, verified and analyzed by expert security professionals.

-This approach combines the efficiency of AI with the credibility of human expertise, helping organisation safeguard their people and operations in today's complex risk landscape.
+This approach combines the efficiency of AI with the credibility of human expertise, helping organization safeguard their people and operations in today's complex risk landscape.
 International SOS' new AI capability demonstrates how speed, scale, and trust can coexist, but only by keeping the human in the loop, and when governed by a mature, robust quality-assurance framework.

 A mature governance framework is essential to ensure AI outputs are traceable, accountable, and verifiable.
 It must sit across the entire intelligence process, including not only the human-driven analysis but also the design, construction, and management of the AI tools themselves.